-Winbond ChipCorder® products are very high-quality single-chip voice recording and playback devices.
-To ensure the highest quality voice reproduction, it is important that good audio design practices on layout and power supply decoupling are followed.
-Please refer to Application Information Section of ChipCorder® products in Winbond website (www.winbond-usa.com) for details.
+Winbond products are very high-quality single-chip voice recording and playback systems.
+To ensure the highest quality voice reproduction, it is important that good audio design practices on layout and power supply decoupling be followed.
+See Application Information or below links for details.

-Good Audio Design Practices (apin11.pdf)
+Good Audio Design Practices